94th AAMDC Installs New CSM in Ceremonial Transition of Responsibility

-U.S. Army Brig.
-Gen. Patrick M. Costello, the 94th Army Air and Missile Defense Command (AAMDC) commanding general, delivers opening remarks during the 94th AAMDC Change of Responsibility Ceremony at Palm Circle Parade Field, Fort Shafter, Hawaii, May 30, 2025.
-Costello recognized the outgoing 94th AAMDC Command Sgt.
+FORT SHAFTER, Hawaii – The 94th Army Air and Missile Defense Command (AAMDC) held a Change of Responsibility ceremony on May 30, 2025, at Palm Circle Parade Field, formally recognizing the transition between outgoing U.S. Army Command Sgt.
 Maj.
-Kelly M. Hart for his exceptional leadership and service during his tenure and welcomed the incoming 94th AAMDC Command Sgt.
+Kelly M. Hart and incoming Command Sgt.
 Maj.
-Quinnus G. Caldwell into the new position.
-(U.S. Army photo by Sgt.
-Egypt Johnson) (Photos edited to emphasize the subject.)
+Quinnus G. Caldwell.

+Brig.
+Gen. Patrick M. Costello, Commanding General of the 94th AAMDC, presided over the event.

+“Thank you for joining us in a ceremony rich in tradition as we formally transfer the duties of Command Sgt.
+Maj.
+Kelly Hart to Command Sgt.
+Maj.
+Quinnus Caldwell,” said Costello.
+“Distinguished guests, fellow general officers, USARPAC senior enlisted leaders, the 25th Infantry Band, and most importantly, the Sea Dragon Ohana—thank you for being here today.”

 |Date Taken: